-* Check with your doctor or pharmacist before drinking peppermint tea if you are taking medication.
+* Check with your doctor or pharmacist before drinking peppermint tea if you’re taking medication.

 Hysterectomy surgery is usually associated with large doses of antibiotics to prevent post-operative infection.
 Antibiotics can cause an imbalance of intestinal bacteria.

-If you have an imbalance of bacteria, this may increase the gas you produce after you eat.
+Having an imbalance of gut bacteria may increase the gas you produce after you eat.

 Probiotics aim to improve intestinal motility and reduce intestinal fermentation and gas production.
-Probiotics are helpful bacteria when added to the gut.
+Probiotics may be helpful when added to the gut.

 Speak to your pharmacist about your suitability for a course of probiotics.
 Many probiotics are readily available over the counter.

-Eating yogurt can also promote the growth and reestablishment of beneficial intestinal flora to help overcome bloating and gas.
+Eating yogurt may promote the growth and reestablishment of beneficial intestinal flora to help overcome bloating and gas.